 Sop Saudara Irian

-Sop saudara is a dish originating from Pangkep, South Sulawesi, located 60 kilometers away from the city of Makassar.
+Sop saudara is a dish originating from Pangkep, South Sulawesi, located 60 kilometres away from the city of Makassar.
 The soup is mixed with beef, rice vermicelli, and potato perkedel.
-The Sop Saudara stall in Jalan Irian is the favorite among the locals here.
+The Sop Saudara stall in Jalan Irian is the favourite among the locals here.
 You can read here for more information (sorry, it's in Indonesian!
 But at least you can see some pictures).

 Location: Jl.
 Dokter Wahidin Sudirohusodo No. 40, Makassar (Google Maps)